zhenning/riak_wiki/pages/Riak/Operations/Capacity-Planning/Cluster-Capacity-Planning.md

 replicated when written to Riak; defaults to 3</li>
    </ol>
 <p><strong>And the actual equation</strong>:</p>
+<p>Approximate RAM
-<p>(static bitcask per key overhead + estimated average bucket+key length
-in bytes) * estimate total number of keys * n_val = Approximate RAM
+Needed for Bitcask = (static bitcask per key overhead + estimated average bucket+key length in bytes) * estimate total number of keys * n_val</p>
-Needed for Bitcask</p>
 </div>

-For example, if you estimate having:
+Example:

 -   50,000,000 keys in your cluster to start
 -   approximately 30 bytes for each bucket+key name
 -   default n_val of 3

-the amount of RAM you would need for Bitcask is about **9.78 GBs across your entire cluster.**
+The amount of RAM you would need for Bitcask is about **9.78 GBs across your entire cluster.**

 Additionally, Bitcask relies on your operating system's filesystem cache